GasaiYU/PartRM/README.md

 ```
 The `val_filelist` is the same as the `src_filelist` (multi-view images generation) for PartDrag-4D above.

-We will release the SAM and Zero123++ checkpoints soon.

 ## Training
 We provide training scripts for `PartDrag-4D` and `Objaverse-Animation-HQ` datasets.
-You can adjust the dataset for training in `line84` of the `train.py` (partdrag4d or objavser_hq).
+You can adjust the dataset for training in `line183` of the `train.py` (partdrag4d or objavser_hq).
 Then run:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 accelerate launch --config_file acc_configs/gpu4.yaml train.py big --workspace [your workspace]
 ```